 How Much Space?

 Manufacturers usually give you a guide as to how many chickens a coop will take.
-This is usually roosting space in an ‘ideal’ world… At the cheaper end of the market, often these figures get exagerated so use this as a guide for standard (hybrid size) chickens or bantams.
+This is usually roosting space in an ‘ideal’ world… At the cheaper end of the market, often these figures get exaggerated so use this as a guide for standard (hybrid size) chickens or bantams.
 Large breeds such as Orpingtons, or Wyandottes should have half as much space again.

 Your chicken coop should have: